manjunathh-xyz/yolang/docs/functions.md

 ## Best Practices

-- Use descriptive function names
+- Use descriptive names
-- Keep functions focused on a single task
+- Keep functions focused on one task
-- Use parameters to make functions flexible
+- Use parameters for flexibility
-- Return meaningful values when appropriate
+- Return meaningful values
+- Document complex functions with comments

 ## Next Steps

-Learn about [control flow](control-flow.md) to add decision-making to your programs.
+Learn about [control flow](control-flow.md) to add decision-making to programs.